Real-Life Stories of Reclaiming Autoimmune Health

 - She actually went gluten-free/dairy-free before her LS diagnosis, which dramatically improved other health and digestive issues, but had no impact on the LS.
 It wasn’t until she went AIP that she experienced significant reduction in her LS symptoms.
 She went from experiencing flares daily, to now going months between flares.
 If a flare happens now, it’s also much milder and short-lived.
 The AIP improved her winter eczema as well.

 - Emotional support and stress management have been an important part of her self-care.
 Her naturopath was the first person who helped her with this aspect of her health.
-Rebecca practices guided visualizations, breathing exercises, self-compassion and yoga.
+Rebecca practices visualizations, breathing exercises, self-compassion and yoga.

 - Lifting the veil of secrecy and being able to talk about LS has also been healing for Rebecca.
 This first happened through supportive conversations with her naturopath, and eventually led to her blog, Lichen Paleo Loving AIP.
 She also facilitates an LS group on Facebook.